matthieumeo/cookiecutter-pyxu/README.md

 ### Automatic deployment and version management

-Each time you want to deploy a new version, you just need to create a tagged commit, and push it to your main branch on github.
+Each time you want to deploy a new version, you just need to create a tagged commit, and push it to your main branch on GitHub.
 Your package is set up to use [setuptools_scm](https://github.com/pypa/setuptools_scm) for version management, meaning you don't need to hard-code your version anywhere in your package.
 It will be inferred from the tag each time you release.
-The deployment is also handled with the [github actions] using the same worflow file `.github/workflows/test_and_deploy.yml`.
+The deployment is also handled with the [github actions] using the same workflow file `.github/workflows/test_and_deploy.yml`.

 ```bash
 # the tag will be used as the version string for your package